Rendryki/Rendryki/README.md

 I'm a 19 year old Information Systems student.
 I'm at the beggining of my journey into turning myself a developer, recently I've been focusing on learning the fundaments of web development as a point of start in my academic/professional carreer.

 Some topics about me:
-- 🌱 I’m currently learning JavaScript!
+- 🌱 I’m currently learning JavaScript and its React library!
 - 💻 I also pretend to learn PHP and Python!
 - 📚 I'm open to learn something new everyday!
 - 🏆 I'm a sports lover!